Floorp-Projects/Floorp/mobile/android/docs/push.rst

 message channel from the autopush server to Fennec.
 Each `PushSubscription`
 includes:

-* a Fennec service identifier, like "webpush" or "Sync" or "Firefox Accounts";
+* a Fennec service identifier, one of "webpush" or "fxa";
 * an associated Gecko profile;
 * a unique channel identifier.